compilerbau-teamsuper/minijava-compiler/README.md

 - Converted multiple variable declaration in one line like "int x, y, z" to a list of variable declarations
 - Adding Object as superclass when not defined
 - Adding Constructor when not defined
+- Resolving this and super depending on context

 He also wrote [tests](https://github.com/compilerbau-teamsuper/minijava-compiler/blob/parserAST/src/test/scala/parserTest.scala) for the parser using the test [java files](https://github.com/compilerbau-teamsuper/minijava-compiler/tree/parserAST/src/test/java) he created.